oslboreal/BorealServer/README.md

 ## Configuration

-BorealCoreServer will create a Configuration folder in your Environment.CurrentDirectory (your application root path) This folder contains a few json files where you could set your own custom configuration like ip, port, logging paths, etc.
+BorealCoreServer will create a Configuration folder in your Environment.CurrentDirectory This folder will contain some json files and you will be able to set your own custom configuration (ip, port, logging paths, etc.)

 ## Components